zhouheng-ai/zhouheng-ai.github.io/index.md

 </p>
 <p>
 He is currently a Lecturer at the Josef Kittler Research Institute of Artificial Intelligence and the International Joint Laboratory on Artificial Intelligence of the Ministry of Education, Jiangnan University, Wuxi, China.
 He received his Ph.D. degree from Xidian University.
-His research interests include multimodal learning and remote sensing image processing.
+His research interests include multimodal learning and remote sensing.

 </p>